hyperledger-labs/splice/docs/src/sv_operator/sv_helm.rst

 We are going to use these values, exported to environment variables named as per the `Name` column, in :ref:`helm-sv-auth-secrets-config` and :ref:`helm-sv-install`.

-When first starting, it is suggested to configure all three JWT token audiences below to the same value: ``https://canton.network.global``.
+When first starting out, it is suggested to configure all three JWT token audiences below to the same value: ``https://canton.network.global``.

 Once you can confirm that your setup is working correctly using this (simple) default, we recommend that you configure dedicated audience values that match your deployment and URLs.